mikeoc61/Seismic-Reporting/README.md

 # Seismic-Reporting

-Python3 program which queries earthquake historical data and outputs results sorted by distance from a given coordinate defined in output.py.
+Python3 program which queries USGS earthquake historical data and outputs results sorted by distance from a given coordinate.

-Uses the Haversine formula to calculate distance relative to starting coordinates
+IP_geo.py contains code to dynamically fetch current location data based on IP lookup

 earthquakes.py is the command line version

-earthquakes_gui is the GUI version built with Tkinter
+earthquakes_gui.py is the GUI version built with Tkinter

-Both versions import the output.py which also imports haversine.py
+Both command line and GUI versions import the output.py which does the actual output formatting, imports haversine.py and imports IP_geo.py to determine local coordinates

+The Haversine formula is used to calculate distance relative to starting coordinates